-Water stress has become a recurring worry in India as a result of the rapid and uncontrolled growth in water demand for household, agricultural, and industrial requirements.
-More than half of the country's population is expected to be urban by 2050.
-This would challenge water management since the exponential increase.
+An exponential increase in urban population, would be a challenge for water management in the country.
 Furthermore, insufficient and restricted wastewater treatment facilities endanger water quality and public health.
 In India, the total installed capacity to treat wastewater (domestic sewage) from urban areas is 44%, or 31,841 MLD, compared to an estimated daily sewage output of 72,368 MLD.
 The actual treatment rate is only 28%, or 20,236 MLD.
-Even in class I (populations over 100,000) and class II (populations 50,000-100,000) towns, which account for 72% of the urban population, only 30% of the wastewater gets treated, i.e., 11,787 MLD vs the 38,254 MLD created. n demand would place a large extra pressure on already restricted freshwater supplies.
+Even in class I (populations over 100,000) and class II (populations 50,000-100,000) towns, which account for 72% of the urban population, only 30% of the wastewater gets treated, i.e., 11,787 MLD vs the 38,254 MLD created.
+An demand would place a large extra pressure on already restricted freshwater supplies.
 The remaining untreated wastewater is released into natural water bodies such as rivers and lakes, causing contamination and affecting water quality, particularly in downstream settlements.
 Nonetheless, India has made significant headway in boosting its operational treatment capacity, increasing from 18,883 MLD in 2014 to 26,869 MLD in 2020, a 40% increase.
 However, much more has to be done to manage wastewater and meet the issues created by lack of water.